 Live album fatigue is about to set in, as Iron Maiden return to South America for yet another concert record and video.
-The band sounds great, but everything else is losing momentum.
+The band sounds great, but everything else is getting a bit stale.

 Produced by Kevin Shirley, co-produced by Steve Harris